SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 ```

 If either user ID is invalid (i.e., not in the range of 0 to num_users-1),
-the method should throw an exception.
+the method should throw an `std::out_of_range` exception.
 If the two user IDs are the same,
 the method should return the number of friends of that user.

 ## Task 5 (15 points)